Local properties of good moduli spaces: Introduction

 where $\varphi$ is a good moduli space, $f$ is an \'etale, representable morphism, and there is a point $w \in \cW(k)$ with $f(w) = x$ inducing an isomorphism $\Aut_{\cW(k)}(w) \arr \Aut_{\cX(k)} (x)$.
 This is not enough to prove directly that there exists a good moduli space Zariski-locally (see Remark \ref{stab_hyp_remark}).
 This leads to the natural question of what additional hypotheses need to be placed on a morphism $f: \cW \arr \cX$ where $\cW$ admits a good moduli space to imply that $\cX$ admits a good moduli space.
-We prove in section \ref{etale_construction} (see section \ref{notation_sec} for definitions):
+We prove the following theorem in Section \ref{etale_construction} (see Section \ref{notation_sec} for definitions):

-\begin{theorem} Suppose $\cX$ be an Artin stack locally of finite type over an excellent base $S$ with affine diagonal and there exists an \'etale, separated, pointwise stabilizer preserving and universally weakly saturated morphism $f: \cW \arr \cX$ such that there exist a good moduli space $\varphi: \cW \arr W$.
-Then there exists a good moduli space $\phi: \cX \arr X$ inducing a cartesian diagram
+\begin{thm} Let $\cX$ be an Artin stack locally of finite type over an excellent base $S$.
+Suppose there exists an \'etale, surjective, pointwise stabilizer preserving and universally weakly saturated morphism $f: \cX_1 \arr \cX$ such that there exist a good moduli space $\phi_1: \cX_1 \arr Y_1$.
+Then there exists a good moduli space $\phi: \cX \arr Y$ inducing a cartesian diagram